PMMAraujo/snappy/docs/source/tutorials.rst

 The field 'closser_ref' shows the subtype or CRF of the reference sequence that showed to be closer to the target sequence in a BLAST analysis with all HIV-1 reference sequences used.
 If you want to know more about this BLAST or the reference sequences used please go to the section :ref:`how_it_works`.

 4.5)
-The field 'rule' is merely informative and show which SNAPPy 'rule' was used to make the decision about the subtyping output in the result field based on the other fields.
+The field 'rule' is merely informative and shows which SNAPPy 'rule' was used to make the decision about the subtyping output in the 'result' field based on the other fields.
 If you want to know more about these rules please go to the section :ref:`how_it_works`.

 5)
-HIV-1 subtyping is a somewhat an ambiguous process.
 We believe that simplifying the 'subtype_results.csv' file allows users to quickly use SNAPPy, while providing the 'report_subtype_results.csv' file allows the user to observe the intermediate results created by SNAPPy and the decisions made.
 Please keep in mind that there will be cases harder to subtype that others, but you can always come back to the report_subtype_results.csv file and understand why SNAPPy outputted a given result.

 6)
 After this tutorial we believe that you are equipped with the knowledge to use SNAPPy and completely understand its outputs.